frostoven/BSC5P-JSON/README.md

 The scripts used to perform the conversion are included in this repo in case anyone needs the data adjusted, see 'Scripts provided' section below.

 Fields saved as camel case to be JavaScript appropriate.
-Two data files are
-included: one prettified, and one not prettified.

 **Catalog files provided:**
 * `bsc5p.json` - Original BSC5P catalog data, converted to JSON format.
 Prettified.